JosephLucas/archlinux_installation/README.md

     visual studio code
-    bash debug: bashdb (also a plugin for visual studio code) shellcheck (also a plugin pycharm)
+    bash debug: bashdb (also a plugin for visual studio code) shellcheck (also a pycharm plugin)
 ## TODO
 Wayland (emulate Xserver with xWayland) installation process for virtualbox